Have Questions? Contact Us

 Once the Significant Investment has been established, you will be entitled to apply for grant funding for additional marketing initiatives up until 8 months after each round’s application deadline.
 These include:

-Note: Priority for funding will be given to initiatives taking place within 3 to 4 months from the application deadline, although requests for funding can be made up until 8 months after the application deadline.
-All approved funding must be spent no later than 8 months after each round’s application deadline.
+Note: All approved funding must be spent no later than 8 months after each round’s application deadline.
 Requests to change approved funding that are made in the last 2 months of the spending period will not be considered outside of extraordinary circumstances.

 For touring related funding support, please refer to the separate touring applications.